lockeyo/laravel-starter/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel Starter, please send an e-mail to Marcel Engelmann at mr.marcel.engelmann@gmail.com.
+If you discover a security vulnerability within Laravel Starter, please send an e-mail to Marcel Engelmann at marcel@menux.de.
 All security vulnerabilities will be promptly addressed.

 ### License